 - Do not rub their ears backwards away from the nose or scrunch them up in your hands.

 - Avoid supplementing calcium in their diet as it can collect in their joints.

 - Add 1 tbsp of cottage cheese or unflavored yogurt to promote growth.

 - Supplement with Glucosamine and Chondroitin to help ears and joints.

 - Calcium injection by veterinarian only if recommended.

 We hope that this article gave you a good time frame for when your German Shepherd’s ears may stand up.
-Remember it can take all the way up to 12 months for their ears to stand completely.
+Remember it can take all the way up to 12 months for them to stand completely.
 So be patient and don’t jump to any conclusions right away.
 Give them time and don’t start worrying until about the 5 or 6 month mark, after their teething stage.

 To learn more about the position of their ears and what it means regarding body language, check out our article: German Shepherd Ears Meaning.